zSuperx/zNix/README.md

 # Dotfiles

+This repository contains the dot and nix files that build into my system.
+Instructions on how to reproduce and credits are below.

 I'm pretty new to both Nix and the idea of dotfiles, so if you have any suggestions, feel free to let me know!

 ## Directory Structure